ItsRiprod/DeskThing/README.md

 **⚠️DO NOT PULL MAIN BRANCH ⚠️**

-Instead, go to [Releases](https://github.com/ItsRiprod/DeskThing/releases) and download the .zip file for v0.5.*-alpha (which this readme follows) and use that
+Instead, go to [Releases](https://github.com/ItsRiprod/DeskThing/releases) and download the installer for your OS and all the apps

 ---
+> All instructions are up-to-date as late of v0.5.4-alpha.
+Later versions may differ in functionality and setup
 <details>
    <summary><h2>✨ Features</h2></summary>